All Injuries All The Time

 • Criminal acts that cause harm

-What is Wrongful Death Due to Negligent Security?
+What is Wrongful Death Due to Failure to Take Reasonable Security Measures?

 When a family member or loved one dies as a result of a property owner not having proper security measures in place, you may be entitled to pursue a wrongful death claim.
-At Legler, Murphy & Battaglia, LLP our negligent security personal injury team will investigate the evidence and records you’ve provided us.
+At Legler, Murphy & Battaglia, LLP, our negligent security personal injury team will investigate the evidence and records you provided.
 We know that a wrongful death case is traumatic and heartbreaking, especially if it’s due to a violent crime that could have been prevented.
 We will do everything we can to fight for justice for you.

 Protect your rights when you are injured.
 If you are injured or recovering, let us come to your home, the hospital, or another convenient location.
 There are no fees or costs until and unless we achieve a successful outcome in your case.